LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: ProEval: A Novel Feedback Comment Quality Evaluation Framework

 \paragraph{Correction Relevance Check} We perform a sanity check to determine whether the proposed correction (and thus the comment) is in fact relevant to the original essay.
 The Correction Relevance Check also contains three binary classification questions for a more nuanced relevance analysis: \textbf{(1)} does the problem indicated in the correction exist in the essay? \textbf{(2)} is the indicated problem related to the given assessment question? and \textbf{(3)} is the correction correct?

-The results show that both human- and LLM-provided corrections are highly relevant, with answers to those three questions being ``Yes'' typically above 90\% time (see Appendix~\ref{app:relevanceCheck}).
-We thus focus on the Problem Classification results when comparing human- and LLM-identified problems in the subsequent sections.
+The results show that both human- and LLM-provided corrections are highly relevant, with answers to those three questions being ``Yes'' typically above 90\% time (see Table~\ref{tab:overallRelevanceCheckResults} in Appendix~\ref{app:relevanceCheck}).
+We thus focus on the Problem Classification results in the next two sections.